Sandro Trémoulet

-Sandro Dennis Trémoulet (born 19 November 1999) is a footballer who plays as a defender for FK Radnik Surdulica iz Serbian Superleague.
-Born in France, he is a Madagascar international.
+Sandro Dennis Trémoulet (born 19 November 1999) is a professional footballer who plays as a defender for club Karlsruher SC.
+Born in France, he plays for the Madagascar national team.

 Early life

 Trémoulet was born on 19 November 1999 in Sète, France.
 Of Guadeloupean and Malagasy descent through his parents, he has an older brother.

 Club career

-Trémoulet started his career with French side Castelnau Le Crès FC.
-In 2019, he signed for French side FU Narbonne before signing for French side Vannes OC in 2020.
+Trémoulet started his career with French side Castelnau Le Crès.
+In 2019, he signed for French side FU Narbonne before signing for French side Vannes in 2020.
 Six months later, he returned to French side FU Narbonne.
-Following his stint there, he signed for French side FC Sète 34 in 2021, where he made twenty-six league appearances and scored zero goals.
+Following his stint there, he signed for French side Sète in 2021, where he made twenty-six league appearances and scored zero goals.
 Belgian newspaper La Dernière Heure wrote in 2022 that he "[earned] a starting spot at Sète in the Championnat National" while playing for the club.

-Ahead of the 2022–23 season, he signed for Belgian side RFC Seraing, where he made twenty-six league appearances and scored zero goals and suffered relegation from the top flight to the second tier.
-Subsequently, he signed for Armenian side FC Ararat Yerevan in 2024, where he made seven league appearances and scored zero goals.
+Ahead of the 2022–23 season, he signed for Belgian side Seraing, where he made twenty-six league appearances and scored zero goals and suffered relegation from the top flight to the second tier.
+Subsequently, he signed for Armenian side Ararat Yerevan in 2024, where he made seven league appearances and scored zero goals.

+After half a season without a club, he joined Serbian club Radnik Surdulica in July 2025.
+On 11 August 2026, he signed for 2.
+Bundesliga club Karlsruher SC.